sondreus/QuickReg/README.md

 The QuickReg package and associated function provides an easy interface for linear regression in R. This includes the option to request robust and clustered standard errors (equivalent to STATA's ", robust" option), automatic labeling, an easy way to specify multiple regression specifications simultaneously, and a compact html or latex output (relying on the widely used "stargazer" package).

-QuickReg also includes a method to speed up OLS computation.
-In particular, it offers the option to implement a "fixed effect" demeaning procedure which demeans a set of covariates and then shares this across multiple regression specifications.
+QuickReg also includes a new method to speed up OLS computation.
+In particular, it offers the option to implement a fixed effect demeaning procedure which demeans a set of covariates and then shares this across multiple regression specifications.
 In tests (reported below), this reduces calculation time by more than 60 percent for analysis with a large number of fixed effects compared to base R. This relative performance gain is increasing in the number of specifications passed to the function simultaneously.

 Written by Sondre U. Solstad, Princeton University (<ssolstad@princeton.edu>).
 Send me an email if you find this package useful or want to suggest an improvement or feature.